-Belgium fears virus “tsunami” as virus cases keep soaring
+Belgium fears virus ‘tsunami’ as COVID-19 cases keep soaring

 According to AP figures based on data collected by Johns Hopkins University, Belgium recorded an average of 73.95 daily cases per 100,000 people over the past seven days, the second-worst record in the EU behind the Czech Republic.

 Yves Van Laethem, the COVID-19 crisis center spokesman, said Monday that 7,876 daily new cases were diagnosed on average over the past seven days, up 79% compared with the previous week.
-Van Laethem said the epidemiological situation could be even worse, given delays in the publication of test results.
+Van Laethem said the country’s true epidemiological situation could be even worse, given current delays in the publication of test results.

 To fight the spread of the disease, Belgium’s curfew will be enforced from midnight until 5 a.m., at least for a month.
-Alcohol sales will be banned after 8 p.m., while the number of people that residents can see socially outside their households will be reduced from three to just one all month.
+Alcohol sales will be banned after 8 p.m., while the number of people that residents can see socially outside their households will be reduced from three to just one.

 People have been ordered to work from home wherever possible.
-Thousands of students have been affected as several universities have demanded that only one seat in five in lecture halls hosting more than 50 people can be occupied.
+Thousands of students have been affected as several universities have decided that only one seat in five in lecture halls hosting more than 50 people can be occupied.

 As of Monday, 2,485 COVID-19 patients were hospitalized in Belgium, including 412 in intensive care.
 Authorities have warned that intensive care units will hit their capacity of 2,000 beds by mid-November if new cases continue to soar at the same pace.